Showing newest 17 of 27 posts from August 2009. Show older posts

 The otherworld was believed to be a place where men and women lived in complete happiness in a land that was lush and plentiful.
 Not to be confused with the underworld which was filled with pale wanderers and gloomy landscapes.

-During the 17th century, poets versed the otherworld as a "Land of the Living", where beautiful woman are plentiful and bright birds fly with ease through the river valleys.
+During the 17th century, poets painted the otherworld as a "Land of the Living", where beautiful woman are plentiful and bright birds fly with ease through the river valleys.
 Once there, you will overcome all.
-However, when you leave your hair will turn gray and your skin will shrivel.
-Read the entire story 0f the otherworld (You will be redirected to Socyberty)
+However, when you leave, your hair will turn gray and your skin will shrivel.

 Iron age Britain was populated by an ancient, indigenous people called the Celts.
 Spreading from Ireland, across mainland Britain and right into Europe, the Celts were a superstitious people with a rich mythology and ritualistic religious practice.
 Human Sacrifice in Celtic Britain By CaSundara